 sudo snap install flameshot

 Step 3.
 Accessing Flameshot on Ubuntu.

-Once successfully installed, Flameshot can be started manually or we can make it auto start when the system boots up.
+Once successfully installed, Flameshot can be started manually or we can make it auto-start when the system boots up.
 Go to “Menu → Type flameshot → Select “flameshot” which will be launched and on the system tray.
-To access from the system tray make sure you have a systray installed in your OS.
+To access the system tray make sure you have a systray installed in your OS.